Shuzhengz/TritonHacks-Python_Hard/Documentations/opencv.md

 Make sure to keep pip updated, to do this, run:
 `pip install --upgrade pip`

+In your starter kit there should be a few demo images and two haar cascade `.xml` files, make sure they are in the same directory as your code

+### Dependencies

 You will need OpenCV library and MatplotLib library for this challenge

 We provide a `requirement.txt` file for you to quickly install all the dependencies, to install, navigate to the